Mallorca rail network

-The Majorca rail network consists of three separate electrified lines, which radiate north and east from Palma de Mallorca, the major city on the Spanish island of Majorca.
+The Mallorca rail network consists of three separate electrified lines, which radiate north and east from Palma de Mallorca, the major city on the Spanish island of Mallorca.

 Services on the main line and metro both originate/terminate at the Estació Intermodal/Plaça d'Espanya station (Palma Intermodal Station), which opened in 2007.
 This vast subterranean terminus is also served by the island's extensive inter-urban bus network.

 Services on the tourist railway from Sóller terminate at the adjacent surface level station on Carrer Eusebi Estada.